nackjicholson/sensei-list/README.md

 [![Build Status](https://secure.travis-ci.org/CascadeEnergy/sensei-list.png?branch=master)](https://travis-ci.org/CascadeEnergy/sensei-list)

-The SenseiList is an auto garbage collected list view inspired by (aka "ripped off version") of Backbone.Marionette's CollectionView.
+The SenseiList is an auto garbage collected list view inspired by (aka "ripped off from") Backbone.Marionette's CollectionView.
 It is recommended that if you are in a situation where you can use [Marionette](https://github.com/marionettejs/backbone.marionette), that you do so.
 This view contains the bare minimum of what Marionette.CollectionView can do.

 Contributers: